 There are many different reasons why children use language that their parents do not approve of, and often there are differences of opinion between parents about what they think is a problem and what is not.
 Before dealing with your child's swearing behaviour both parents need to talk about their own values about swearing.

 - Before dealing with your child's swearing behaviour both parents need to talk about their own values about swearing, what they think is OK and what they think is not OK.

 - In some families one parent swears and the other does not, or one parent disapproves of swearing while the other does not - this gives mixed messages to the children.

 - Some families think it is OK for adults to swear but not for children - and this too gives mixed messages to the children.

 - Families have different words that they disapprove of - some families do not mind any words except sexual type swearing.
 Many people consider swearing about their religion or God is offensive.

 Why young children swear

-Babies and toddlers children learn the words they use from the people around them, especially parents, and they also learn the feelings about words from these people.
+Babies, toddlers and children learn the words they use from the people around them, especially parents, and they also learn the feelings about words from these people.
 You teach them the feelings about words by how you look and act when you say them, and how you look and act when your children say them.

 So if parents always say a particular word when they are angry, their toddler is likely to say the same word when angry, without any knowledge of what it might mean.